 The claims processing systems used by WVCHIP's third party administrator (TPA) tracks copayments as claims are processed by accumulating co-payment amounts on a per patient basis.
 For families with more than one child, individual children are linked to the family group through a number assigned to the parent/guardian in order to track the family cap.

-Should a provider attempt to collect a co-payment when the parent/guardian knows the cap has been met, the provider may verify the accumulated amount from an available "fax back" system in which the provider calls a toll-free number.
+Should a provider attempt to collect a co-payment when the parent/guardian knows the cap has been met, the provider may verify the accumulated amount from an available "fax back" system in which the provider calls a toll free number.
 After entering the patient's ID number, a form with the applicable co-payment is faxed to the provider.
 Another option is that, upon reaching the maximum, the parent/guardian may use their Explanation of Benefits form, generated by the TPA, to show a provider that their co-pay cap has been met.
-WVCHIP's TPA assures that medical and dental claims which are procedure code specific to well-baby, well child, and preventive dental visits, or other preventive services such as immunizations, have no copayments through its claims billing system.
-The claims processor maintains a separate subgroup file for those enrollees at and under 150% net FPL to assure that copayments amount no higher than those permitted under 457.555 are allowed.
+WVCHIP's TPA assures that medical and dental claims which are procedure code specific to well baby, well child, and preventive dental visits, or other preventive services such as immunizations, have no copayments through its claims billing system.
+WVCHIP MCOs are required to have a process to track out-of-pocket maximums and accumulations for members and families as dictated by WVCHIP plan design.
+In addition, The BMS' claims processor maintains a parallel tracking process to ensure that cost sharing information is available and can be shared in cases where a member may move MCOs or come in or out of coverage.
+They maintain a separate subgroup file for those enrollees at and under 150% net FPL to assure that copayments amount no higher than those permitted under 457.555 are allowed.
 WVCHIP also assures that its members are aware of this through its program materials.